 - The MCL cohort is smaller than that of the LLM (approximately 25 vs. approximately 175).

-- A Deals Course that combines practical and academic insights in a transactional setting is offered to MCL students only.
+- A Deals Course that combines practical and academic insights in a transactional setting that is mandatory for MCL students is offered to MCL students exclusively.

 - MCL students take four one-term MCL-exclusive modules in addition to two full-year courses, meaning that MCL students will study six subjects rather than four while having the same overall course load as LLM students.

 - With modules being taught and examined within the same term, MCL students, unlike LLM students, are given exam performance feedback prior to the LLM exam period in Easter Term.